Jignesh-Kanade/NewsHunter/README.md

 ---

 ## 🚀 Features
-- ✅ Fetches **real-time news** from multiple sources using the [NewsData.io API](https://newsdata.io/).
+- ✅ Fetches **real-time news** from multiple sources.
-- ✅ Displays articles grouped by source (Economic Times, The Hindu, NDTV).
+- ✅ Displays articles grouped by source (Economic Times, The Hindu, NDTV, Times of India).
 - ✅ **Interactive Summary Panel** – click a headline to view its details.
 - ✅ **Notes Section** – save and manage your own notes (stored locally).
 - ✅ Modern **UI with TailwindCSS**, responsive and mobile-friendly.